About HIPAA for Caregivers

 Brenda Vyletel, Project Manager

-Brenda works with Director Susan Todoroff to develop high quality activities and carry them out effectively.
+Brenda works with Director Susan Todoroff to develop high quality activities.
 In addition, she manages and writes for the website.
-She is the point of contact for government agencies and their grantees.

 Brenda has a Master’s degree in Engineering from the University of Michigan.